 James Emmett Ryan

-My primary research fields are early American Literature and interdisciplinary American Studies.
-In particular, I study ways that American writers and literary cultures have been shaped by transformative historical forces such as religion, politics, technology, and commercial media.
-A focus on the evolving role of print media in the representation of religious life led to my book, Imaginary Friends: Representing Quakers in American Culture, 1650-1950 (University of Wisconsin Press, 2009) and Faithful Passages: American Catholicism in Literary Culture, 1844-1931 (University of Wisconsin Press, 2013).
+My primary fields are early American Literature and interdisciplinary American Studies.
+In particular, I study ways that American writers and expressive cultures have been shaped by transformative historical forces such as religion, public education, immigration, technology, and commercial media.
+Extended research into the evolving role of print media in the representation of religious life led to two of my books, Imaginary Friends: Representing Quakers in American Culture, 1650-1950 (University of Wisconsin Press, 2009) and Faithful Passages: American Catholicism in Literary Culture, 1844-1931 (University of Wisconsin Press, 2013).

 - Faithful Passages: American Catholicism in Literary Culture, 1844-1931.
 University of Wisconsin Press, 2013.

 - Imaginary Friends: Representing Quakers in American Culture, 1650-1950.
 University of Wisconsin Press, 2009.